sarahossameldeen-ship-it/c-game/README.md

   - Player can shoot and eliminate enemies
   - Enemies can damage or eliminate the player
-- 4 different enemy types with unique behaviors
-  (Ghost - Plane shoot rockets - dragon have laser - guard of the winning gate)
+- 4 different enemy types with unique behaviors (Flying Ghost - Plane shoot rockets - dragon have laser - guard of the winning gate)
 - Real-time gameplay and interactions
 - Environmental elements:
   - Ladder (vertical movement)